toughpixels/pkflyer/content/painting/2023-12-early-cordyceps-paintings/_index.md

 tags:
   - Cordyceps
 ---
-Small artwork of insects in the fruiting stages of a parasitic
+Small artwork of insects in the fruiting stages of infection by a parasitic mushroom